lxhelili/fspot/README.md

 Open [http://localhost:8080](http://localhost:8080/) to view it in the browser.

 The page will automatically reload if you make changes to the code.
-You will see the build errors and lint warnings in the console.
+You will see the build errors and lint warnings in the console

 **npm test**
 Runs the test.